 \subsection{Specialization for the Extremization Problem}

 \begin{lemma} For any problem of the type defined in \ref{sec:po_problem_statement} we have for any $\alpha,\beta>0$

 \end{lemma} \begin{proof} It is easy to see that the implication

 holds, since taking the expectation with respect to $M_{t},C_{t},\hat{Y}_{t},\check{Y}_{t}$ on both sides of the first line yields the second line.
-Since \ref{eq:intermediate1} is identical to \ref{lemma:bo_main_inequality}, the desired implication follows from these two implications. \end{proof} To prove that \ref{eq:extremization_main_inequality} holds, we will derive a lower bound for the right hand side and an upper bound for the left hand side.
+Since \ref{eq:intermediate1} is identical to \ref{lemma:bo_main_inequality}, the desired implication follows from these two implications. \end{proof} To prove that \ref{eq:extremization_main_inequality} holds, we will derive a lower bound for the right-hand side and an upper bound for the left-hand side.